SurPun/AWS-Developer-Associate/Section 18: AWS CloudFormation/Notes.md

 - Is every AWS Service supported?
  - Almost.
 Only a select few niches are not there yet
  - You can work around that using AWS Lambda Custom Resources

+## 202. CloudFormation Parameters

+What are parameters?

+- Parameters are a way to provide inputs to your AWS CloudFormation template
+- They're important to know about if:
+ - You want to reuse your templates across the company
+ - Some inputs can not be determined ahead of time

+- Parameters are extremely powerful, controlled, and can prevent errors from happening in your templates thanks to types.

+When should you use a parameter?
+- Ask yourself this:
+ - Is this CloudFormation resource configuration likely to change in the future?
+- If so, make it a parameter.

+- You won't have to re-upload a template to change its content

+Parameters Settings

+Parameters can be controlled by all these settings:

+- Type:
+ - String
+ - Number
+ - CommaDelimitedList
+ - List<Type>
+ - AWS Parameter (to help catch invalid values — match against existing values in the AWS Account)

+- Description
+- Constraints
+- ConstraintDescription (String)
+- Min/MaxLength
+- Min/MaxValue

+How to Reference a Parameter

+- The Fn::Ref function can be leveraged to reference parameters
+- Parameters can be used anywhere in a template.
+- The shorthand for this in YAML is !Ref
+- The function can also reference other elements within the template

+Concept: Pseudo Parameters

+- AWS offers us pseudo parameters in any CloudFormation template.
+- These can be used at any time and are enabled by default